splatert/qdl-webgui/README.md

 2. Artist pages - Done (Basic functionality)
 3. Settings page to edit config.ini - Done.
 Soon to also add advanced options/flags.
 4. Convert links for featured album/discography banners to work with this frontend - Partially Done
+5. Good and consistent site design - workin' on it

 ## Screenshots
 ### Home screen